The Neighbors: Income

 The second most important occupational group in this neighborhood is

-manufacturing and laborer occupations, with 27.0% of the residents employed.
+executive, management, and professional occupations, with 30.4% of the residents employed.

 Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants